aid4mh/QPrism/docs/glossary.rst

   via RLC, SRC, and VRC.

 APD
   Anomalous Points Density.
-The ratio of the number of outliers/anomalous data samples by the total number of samples.
+The ratio of the number of outliers/anomalous data samples over the total number of samples.

 IRLR
   Interpretable Record Length Ratio.
-The ratio of the number of interpretable records by the total number of records.
+The ratio of the number of interpretable records over the total number of records.
   A record is interpretable if it satisfies the following:
   a.
 Has more than one row of data.
   b.
 Has non-decreasing timestamp.
   c.
 Has non-zero standard deviation on each data channel.

 MDR
   Missing Data Ratio.
-The ratio of the number of missing data samples by the total number of samples.
-TBD
+The ratio of the number of missing data samples over the total number of samples.
+  The MDR metric measures the level of discontinuity manifested through skipped data points due to undersampling.

 RLC
   Record Length Consistency.
 The uniformness of data record length across multiple records.

 SCR
   Sensor Channel Ratio.
-The ratio of the number of records that has full channels by the total number of records.
+The ratio of the number of records that has full channels over the total number of records.
   A record is defined to have full channels if the number of its channels is the same as the mode of the number of channels of given input.

 SNR
   Signal-to-noise Ratio.
-The ratio of desired signal amplitude by the noise amplitude.
+The ratio of desired signal amplitude over the noise amplitude.
+  This metric gives insight into the noise level rather than its type, providing feedback on the required level of data denoising.

 SRC
   Sampling Rate Consistency.
 The uniformness of the data sampling rate within a record.